 This goal is achieved using technologies that make documents impossible to copy, using several different techniques, using each technology at the highest available quality and level, and using rare means and materials with limited availability.

-In other words, Thales uses technologies and materials that are difficult to copy, difficult to use, and challenging to come by.
+In other words, Thales uses technologies and materials that are difficult to copy, use, and come by.

 More resources on ID security with our web dossiers